MediaSavvy/MediaSavvy/Wiki/UnsafeSites.md

 - **AllPCWorld:** Uploaded KMS Matrix which is known malware.

 - **RSLOAD:** Uploaded the same version of malwarebytes that got FileCR in trouble.
+Caught using the same Malwarebytes version as FileCR (Which is malware).

 - **CoolROM:** Caught with malware.